syncfusion-content/blazor-docs/blazor/datagrid/global-local.md

 ### Blazor WebAssembly

-In the following examples, demonstrate how to enable **Localization** for DataGrid in Client side Blazor samples.
+The following examples demonstrate how to enable **Localization** for DataGrid in Client side Blazor samples.

 * Open the **Program.cs** file and add the below configuration in the **Main** function as follows.